leesei/old.leesei.github.io/source/_posts/heroku.md

   `git push heroku master`

-  To force an compile on Heroku, see `heroku-repo` below
+  To force an compile on Heroku,
+  `git commit --allow-empty -m "Message"`

+  Also see `heroku-repo` below

 - restart server